raspberrypilearning/dojo-mentoring/en/step_3.md

 --- collapse ---

 ---
-title: Hands on
+title: Direct guidance
 ---
-A ‘Hands-on’ style is when Mentors recognise that a Ninja is stuck on a problem and may need more direct guidance.
+A ‘direct guidance’ style is when Mentors recognise that a Ninja is stuck on a problem and may need more specific feedback.
 Often this approach is useful for younger Ninjas who cannot find the answer elsewhere, or struggle with typing accurately.

+For example:
++ Here on line 30 I see an error in the code that seems to be causing the issue.
+What do you think it could be?
++ You can change the sprites costume using the purple "Looks" blocks in Scratch.
+Check through the "Looks" blocks yourself and pick which one you think would work best for your project.

 --- /collapse ---